The following anecdote was told to Hugh Richardson by his aunt Beta in the 1940s. Hugh writes:

 But if both his father and grandfather had (as he said they had) put off marriage until they were in their 80s, the existence of an octogenarian alive in the 1960s whose grandfather was born little more than a hundred years after Shakespeare died is just about conceivable.

 In fact there are some well documented cases of generations being stretched beyond normal limits.
 The Daily Mail published an article a year ago about the grandsons of John Tyler, the tenth president of the US, who are still alive.
 Tyler was born in 1790.
 He was about 63 when his son Lyon was born, and Lyon was about 75 when his younger son was born in 1928.
 That’s an average gap of 69 years between generations.

 In the light of that example I suppose my claim that the poet Robert Burns, who died in 1796, was a friend of my great great grandfather Archibald Richardson pales into insignificance.
 Archibald was born in 1767.
 His son (also Archibald) was born in 1836.
 His grandson (Maul) was born in 1888.
 His great granddaughter (Monica) was born in 1924.
 And his great great grandson (me) was born in 1964.
 (In fact his youngest great great grandchild was born about six or seven years later still, but never mind that.)
 The average gap between generations from Archibald to me is therefore a mere 49.25 years.
-Read the rest of this entry »
+Continue reading Extended family

 It’s hardly worth mentioning because I don’t suppose anyone visits this site regularly, but if anyone did, they would have noticed a few problems with it lately.
 One very noticeable problem is that it simply wasn’t there for a week or so.
 Before that it was undergoing some serious speed issues and intermittent downtime (as we web professionals call it when the server doesn’t work).